pablogsIO/RecordButton/README.md

 ```
 ### Delegate

-The ViewController should adopt RecordButtonDelegate protocol to control when the button is pressed
+The ViewController should conform RecordButtonDelegate protocol to control when the button is pressed

 ```swift
 extension ViewController: RecordButtonDelegate {